What is AuDHD Sensory Processing? (The Internal vs. External Conflict)

 The Anti-Shoe Movement: Why AuDHDers Hate Feet Constraints

-The struggle with clothing is often a major contributor to the daily sensory load.
-“Sensory safe” clothing isn’t just a preference; it’s a requirement for preserving energy.
-If your waistband is digging into you, your brain is allocating processing power to ignore that input every single second of the day.
-By 5:00 PM, you have “spent” your energy budget on tolerating your clothes, leaving nothing left for cooking or conversation.
+If your waistband is digging into you, your brain allocates processing power to ignore that input every single second of the day.
+By 5:00 PM, you have “spent” your energy budget on tolerating your clothes.
+Nothing is left for cooking or conversation.

-For those dealing with the specific sensory challenges of our region’s weather, our sensory survival guide for PNW rain offers specific tips for handling wet textures and damp clothing.
+For those dealing with the specific sensory challenges of our region’s weather, our sensory survival guide for PNW rain offers tips for handling wet textures and damp clothing.

 High-Impact Sensory Hacks for Immediate Relief